KamleshTankar/KamleshTankar/README.md

 #  Front End React Developer

-* 🌍  I'm based in Belgrade, Serbia
+* 🌍  I'm based in Mumbai, India

 * 🖥️  See my portfolio at Portfolio

-* 🧠  Currently learning Next.js
+* 🧠  Currently learning React.js

 * 🤝  I'm open to collaborating on interesting projects as a developer